 left an element of mystery that’s impossible in today’s reality TV landscape.

-The show, which lasted for three seasons and spawned The Hills
+The show, which lasted for three seasons and spawned The Hills, also followed a

 real-life group of friends in high school.
 Instead of the jaded post-college